aritraroy/PatternLockView/README.md

     };
 ```

 And that's it!
 Your PatternLockView is ready to rock.
-You might also awant to remove the listeners when not needed using,         `mPatternLockView.removePatternLockListener(mPatternLockViewListener);`
+You might also want to remove the listeners when not needed,         `removePatternLockListener(mPatternLockViewListener);`

 ### Step 3 (Optional: ReactiveX Interface)

-For the RxJava fanboys, this library also supports RxJava view bindings.
+For the RxJava fanboys, this library supports RxJava 2 view bindings.
 You can subscribe to this view to get a stream of pattern change updates.

 ```java
 RxPatternLockView.patternChanges(mPatternLockView)